Alienah/pokedex-app/README.md

 Future improvements for the project could be the following:

+- Use Github Actions to create a pipeline that performs the steps we want, like testing or deploy.
 - Adding context to not lose the scroll position or previous search when moving between the list and the Pokemon detail.
 - We would have to add more tests
 - Add i18n to support more languages